 Baking Basics: Essential Ingredients to Stock your Baking Pantry

-Finding that perfect chocolate cake recipe when you’re in the mood for baking is pretty easy (here are some of our favourites).
-The tricky part is getting yourself organised with all of the ingredients.
 There is nothing more annoying than deciding that you want to bake something and then realising you’re missing half of the ingredients.
 Instead of shopping every time you want to bake, why not just keep your pantry well-equipped?
 Here are the essential ingredients to stock your baking pantry.

-Cake Wheat Flour
+Cake Wheat Flour/All-Purpose Flour

 Bicarbonate of Soda

 ‘Bicarb’ is another raising agent, similar to baking powder.
 When using bicarb, often an acidic element is needed to activate the raising qualities, such as yoghurt or buttermilk.
 Baking powder on the other hand, is made up of bicarb, as well as an acid, so that it doesn’t necessarily need to be mixed to be activated.

 Good ol’ butter, while not a pantry item per se, is an integral part of baking.
 We recommend keeping a block on standby in your freezer, that way you won’t be using it for making sarmies and will always have baking butter available.

 Cream of Tartar

 Otherwise known as potassium bitartrate — cream of tartar is a dry, powdery, acidic byproduct of fermenting grapes into wine.
 It has stabilising qualities, so if you’re making a meringue, you can add a pinch to your egg whites once they’ve reached the foamy stage.
 This ensures they hold tight once baked.